jinoantony/gatsby-blog/src/pages/js/2022-09-10-bun-js-a-new-js-runtime/index.md

 > The goal of Bun is to run most of the world's server-side JavaScript and provide tools to improve performance, reduce complexity, and multiply developer productivity.

-So you can say Bun is an all in one package for javascript development.
-This make Bun stand out from its alternatives like node and deno where we need some external tools/packages for the development.
+So you can say Bun is an all-in-one package for JavaScript development.
+This makes Bun stand out from its alternatives like node and deno where we need some external tools/packages for the development.

 The built-in features offered by Bun are: